FriendsOfSymfony/FOSRestBundle/Resources/doc/2-the-view-layer.rst

 Custom handler
 --------------

-While many things should be possible via the serializer in some cases it might not be enough.
+While many things should be possible via the serializer, in some cases it might not be enough.
 For example you might need some custom logic to be executed in the ``ViewHandler``.
 For these cases one might want to register a custom handler for a specific format.
-The custom handler can either be registered by defining a custom service, via a compiler pass or it can even be registered from inside the controller action.
+The custom handler can either be registered by defining a custom service, via a compiler pass, or it can be registered from inside the controller action.

 The callable will receive 3 parameters: